-Peabody has a decreed water storage right with an appropriation date of July 8, 1977 and an originally decreed amount of 30,000 acre-feet.
-As modified by the Water Court decree dated January 1, 2012 (granting a finding of reasonable diligence), the storage right has been reduced to 15,000 acre-feet, with a right to refill continuously up to an additional 15,000 acre-feet when water is available in priority.
-The decree includes a 100-foot-high dam with 2,100-foot dam length and the water right is approved for various uses, including irrigation, fish propagation, domestic, industrial, commercial, mineral processing, suppression of fugitive dust, electrical generation, fire prevention, stock watering, exchange, substitution, replacement, and augmentation.
+Peabody has a decreed water storage right with an appropriation date of July 8, 1977 and an originally decreed amount of 30,000 acre-feet (AF).
+As modified by the Water Court decree dated January 1, 2012 (granting a finding of reasonable diligence), the storage right has been reduced to 15,000 AF, with a right to refill continuously up to an additional 15,000 AF when water is available in priority.
+The decree includes a 100-foot-high dam with 2,100-foot dam length and the water right is approved for various uses including irrigation, fish propagation, domestic, industrial, commercial, mineral processing, suppression of fugitive dust, electrical generation, fire prevention, stock watering, exchange, substitution, replacement, and augmentation.

 Peabody's operations inject hundreds of millions of dollars into the region each year, and the company continues long-term investments in the state that drive economic growth.
-Peabody creates more than 350 jobs and injects $790 million into the regional economy in direct and indirect benefits each year.
-Development of the Peabody Trout Creek Reservoir Project is another example of the company's investment in the region.
+Peabody creates more than 350 jobs and injects $790 million into the regional economy.